Wondering how you can make a difference?

 The County, other government agencies and service districts provide appointed boards, committees and commissions as ways for community members to volunteer their time, talents and experience in areas that interest them.
 These opportunities are a good way to participate in decisions that affect you and to learn more about how local government works.
 Members provide their expertise, receive public concerns and review policies and regulations to support the essential role of advising elected officials, agencies and other oversight bodies on critical community issues such as service priorities, resource distribution, community planning, and more.

-- Find information, including volunteer opportunities, on the more than 25 Washington County boards, committees and commissions.
+- Find information, including volunteer opportunities, on more than 30 Washington County boards, committees and commissions.

 - Regularly check your Community Engagement Events Calendar for volunteer opportunities posted in the sidebar.